From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Appendix

 \subsection{Visualization of the pruned model}

-Figure \ref{fig:GISP_sparsity} provides the layer-wise pruning ratio distribution of various target pruning ratios of GISP on attention blocks and MLP blocks of the Llama2-7B model, respectively.
-We present our key observations of the generated pruned model as follows, aiming to provide insight for further works, such as LLMs architecture searching, design, and explanation:
+Figure \ref{fig:GISP_sparsity} and \ref{fig:GISP_sparsity_qwen} provide the layer-wise pruning ratio distribution of various target pruning ratios of GISP on attention blocks and MLP blocks of the Llama2-7B and Qwen3-8B models, respectively.
+We present our key observations of the generated pruned model as follows, aiming to provide insight for further works, such as LLMs architecture search, design, and explanation:

 \textit{(1) Layer-wise sparsity varies significantly for both attention and MLP components.} Both the MLP and attention layers exhibit a similar trend of increasing pruning ratios from early to late layers, suggesting that earlier layers are more critical to model performance than later ones.